RedisBloom/RedisBloom/docs/commands/cf.insertnx.md

 Adds one or more items to a cuckoo filter if they did not exist previously, allowing the filter to be created with a custom capacity if it does not exist yet.

-This command offers more flexibility over the `ADDNX` commands, at the cost of more verbosity.

 This command is equivalent to a `CF.EXISTS` + `CF.ADD` command.
 It does not add an item into the filter if its fingerprint already exists and therefore better utilizes the available capacity.

+This command is equivalent to a `CF.ADDNX`, except that more than one item can be added and capacity can be specified.

 <note><b>Notes:</b>